-MIKE HARRIS/The Observ Tony Zawoski, ranked seventh among all Central Collegiate Hockey Association goaltenders, won a second rookie-of-the-week award from the CCHA for his performance against Western Michigan Jan.
+MIKE HARRIS/The Observe Tony Zawoski, ranked seventh among all Central Collegiate Hockey Association goaltenders, won a second rookie-of-the-week award from the CCHA for his performance against Western Michigan Jan.
 21-22.
 Special to The Observer Notre Dame freshman goaltender Tony Zasowski (Darien, Ill.) has earned his second rookie-of-the-week award from the Central Collegiate Hockey Association, after helping the Irish hockey team post a pair of victories over Western Michigan on Jan.
 21-22.
 Zasowski totaled 41 saves and allowed just one evenstrength goal in the pair of victories (4-3 in overtime and 4-1).
-He helped stop seven-ofeight WMU power plays in the second game while opening with 23 straight saves.
+He helped stop seven-ofeight WMU power plays in the second game while opening with 23 straight saves. with 23 straight saves.

 Zasowski ranks seventh among regular CCHA goaltenders with a 2.41 overall season goals-against average and fourth among league net-minders who have played 750-plus minutes-while his .908 overall save percentage ranks fifth among CCHA goalies with 750-plus minutes.
 Both of those marks remain on pace to best the Notre Dame records set by Forrest Karr (2.58, 1998-99) and Mark Kronholm (.907, 1970-71).

 Zasowski has allowed just 25 even-strength goals in 17 games played this season while allowing 0-2 total goals in 10 of his 14 starts.
 He has posted two shutouts this season (19 saves vs. Alaska Fairbanks, 24 vs. Michigan State) to join Karr as the only Irish goaltenders ever to post multiple solo shutouts in the same season.

 He previously was named CCHA rookie of the week on Nov.
 1, after making 58 saves in a series with Miami University (5-2, 2-2).

 EVERY Major Wanted:

-Get Hands on Experience with the COUNCIL Student International Business Organziation
+Get Hands on Experience with the COUNCIL

+Student International Business Organziation

 The Council

 All Council Semi-Annual Recruitment Meeting Tuesday, January 25th, 2000 Jordan Auditorium, COBA 7:00 PM

+Come to find out about International Internships, Leadership Positions, Contacts, scoop on Fortune 500 companies

+NDSCIBD

+TOM KEELEY

 FOURTH AND INCHES

-BUT HOW CAN WITH THE I'LL JUST TELL YOU WHAT PHEW!
-FOR A YES, IT LOOKS YOU MEAN NO, I WAS ABLE YOU TALK WHILE HELP OF TO SAY AND YOU SAY IT.
-TO STEAL A SECOND I LIKE THAT YOU LEARNE I'M STANDING IN THIC TIMY SHE'LL NEVER KNOW HALF SEMESTER HOW TO key to the HOUGHT YOU SPEAKER THE DIFFERENCE of engineering make the ACTUALLY DEVICES LAB AND MIC.
-FINALLY PAID OFF THINGS LEARNED SOMETHING Fox Trot
+PHEW!
+FOR A BUT HOW CAN WITH THE I'LL JUST TELL YOU WHAT NO, I WAS ABLE YES IT LOOKS YOU MEAN SECOND I HELP OF YOU TALK WHILE TO SAY AND YOU SAY IT.
+LIKE THAT YOU LEARNE TO STEAL A I'M STANDING IN HOW TO THIS TINY SHE'LL NEVER KNOW HALF SEMESTER KEY TO THE THOUGHT YOU FRONT OF HER!
+SPEAKER OF ENGINEERING MAKE THES THE DIFFERENCE ACTUALLY DEVICES LAB AND MIC I FINALLY PAID OFF THINGS?
+LEARNED SOMETHING

+FOX TROT

-BILL AMEND TOM KEELEY
+BILL AMEND